-It can be difficult to accept that you’ve developed a chronic medical condition that keeps you from returning to activities that you once enjoyed.
-You may feel that it’s unfair how your life has changed.
-Of course you’re right.
+It can be difficult to accept that you have developed a chronic medical condition that keeps you from returning to activities that you once enjoyed.
+You may feel that it is unfair how your life has changed.

-But thousands of members of the RSDSA community will tell you that you can live a productive, rewarding life with CRPS/RSD.
-It takes some new skills, strategies and thinking to get you moving in a new and positive direction.
-And, there are new things to learn all the time, so those who are recently diagnosed as well as those who have chronic CRPS/RSD can keep improving their lives.
+Thousands of members of the RSDSA community will tell you that you can live a productive, rewarding life with CRPS/RSD.
+It takes some new skills, strategies and thinking to get you moving in a new and positive direction, and there are new things to learn all the time.
+Those who are recently diagnosed, as well as those who have had CRPS for many years, can keep improving their lives.

-Alternative Treatments – Not all patients can tolerate pain medications and the possible side effects.
-Fortunately there other options.
-Seek out counselors, perhaps a psychologist/psychotherapist and a nutritionist, who can teach you new coping skills for managing and controlling pain, including
+Seek Alternative Treatments – Not all patients can tolerate pain medications and the possible side effects.
+Fortunately, there other options.
+Seek out counselors, perhaps a psychologist/psychotherapist and a nutritionist, who can teach you new coping skills for managing and controlling pain, including:

-If you stay connected, reach out for help and remain open to the possibilities, you’ll continue to learn new ways of coping and do very well.
+Reach out for help and remain open to the possibilities.
+You will continue to learn new ways of coping and do them all very well.